AsgardCms/Documentation/user-module/drivers.md

 ## <a class="anchor" name="implementing-custom-providers" href="#implementing-custom-providers"></a> Implementing custom providers

 You are absolutely free to implement other user/role/authentication providers.
-You could for instance make an implementation for the popular packages Confide and Entrust, or mayble you're satisfied with the basic laravel implementation.
+You could for instance make an implementation for the popular packages Confide and Entrust, or maybe you're satisfied with the basic laravel implementation.

 To make a new implementation its very easy, you simply need to implement the said interfaces and place the implementation in the `Repositories/` folder.